slackapi/java-slack-sdk/docs/guides/bolt.md

 ## Middleware

-bolt offers chaining middleware supports.
+Bolt offers chaining middleware supports.
 You can customize **App** behavior by weaving a kind of filter to all events.

 Here is an example demonstrating how it works.
 The middleware changes your app's behavior in error patterns only when `SLACK_APP_DEBUG_MODE` env variable exists.